 Before (left) and 3 months after (right) Quad-Blepharoplasty (with fat transposition), ptosis surgery, and lateral pretrichial brow lift.

-Before (left) bilateral upper blepharoplasty and lateral pretrichial brow lift and after (right).
+Before (left) bilateral blepharoplasty and lateral pretrichial brow lift and after (right).

 Before (left) and after (right) quad-blepharoplasty, chemical peel.